Information Inequalities for Five Random Variables: The Minimal Set of Inequalities

 This inequality immediately limits the region $\Delta^+$ to $z\le 1$; therefore, points in $\Delta^+$ have a height at most $1$.

 Other extremal triplets provide additional linear constraints.
-Figure \ref{fig:region} illustrates the delimited part of the non-negative octant as viewed from the origin, and cut at $x\le2.5$ and at $y\le2.5$.
-The pictured bound of $\Delta^+$ is extended to larger values of $x$ and $y$.
-Along the $x$ and $y$ axes, this bound approaches the $xz$ and $yz$ coordinate planes as the functions $z=\sqrt y$ and $z=\sqrt x$, respectively.
-Along the $xy$ diagonal, the limiting behavior toward the $z$ axis is similar to the entropy function $z=-(x+y)\log(x+y)$.
-The corner point of the plateau $z=1$ has coordinates $\<1,1,1\>$.
-The $\theta(u\m+1,v\m+1)$ estimate gives a smooth bound on $\Delta^+$ which is asymptotically tight along the $x$ and $y$ axes.
+Figure \ref{fig:region} illustrates the delimited part of the non-negative octant as viewed from the origin, cut at $x\le2.5$ and at $y\le2.5$.
+The depicted bound of $\Delta^+$ extends similarly to larger values of $x$ and $y$.
+Along the $x$ and $y$ axes, the bound approaches the $xz$ and $yz$ coordinate planes as the functions $z=\sqrt y$ and $z=\sqrt x$, respectively.
+Along the $xy$ diagonal, the limiting behavior toward the $z$ axis is similar to the entropy function $-(x+y)\log(x+y)$.
+The corner point of the $z=1$ plateau has coordinates $\<1,1,1\>$.
+The $\theta(u\m+1,v\m+1)$ estimate provides a smooth version of this surface.
+Figure \ref{fig:logregion} plots the $0<x,y\le 1$ part of this bound on a logarithmic scale.
+The flat ``wings'' around the $x$ and $y$ edges, rising at a slope of $1/2$, represent the region where the bound approaches the axes at the rate of $\sqrt x$ or $\sqrt y$, respectively.
+The diagonal hump of the surface rises as $t-\log t$, corresponding to the approximation $z\approx -(x+y)\log(x+y)$ as $x=y\to 0$.